-First, congratulations on choosing to learning Spanish!
+First, congratulations on choosing to learn Spanish!

-This is how a Spanish keyboard looks like.
+This is how a Spanish keyboard looks like:

 Windows 10 allows users to easily add and switch between different languages without having to buy a separate physical keyboard.
 Can you imagine the hassle of having to change the whole keyboard every time you want to switch between two languages or more?

 Personally, I use almost daily four languages: English, Spanish, Catalan, and French.
 Therefore, I can use the language bar to switch between languages that use different keyboard layouts.
 Easy, peasy!